kashmawy/self_driving_cars/vehicle_tracking/README.md

 6. Each time we move the window 2 cells, and we capture the entire window (15 blocks * 4 = 60 cells).
 This is an overlap of 96.6% (100 percent - ((cell movement / total number of cells) * 100) = 100 - ((2/60) * 100))
 7. We extract HOG for all the channels for the entire image in a temporary variable (A)
 8. We iterate over the image in the X direction and Y direction each time moving 2 cells
-9. For each iteration we extract the current window, and get the window corresponding HOG from the temporary variable A. We concatenate that to bin spatial of the window resized to (16, 16).
+9. For each iteration we extract the current window, and get the HOG corresponding to that window from the temporary variable A. We concatenate that to bin spatial of the window resized to (16, 16).
 We concatenate that to the color histogram of the window for 16 bins.
 10. We take this result and perform standard scaling on it (mean and scaling to unit variance) like we did with the training data.
 11. We then feed this into our SVM model to predict if it is a car or not.
-12. If this is a car, then we capture the rectangle coordinates and add it to the list.
+12. If this is a car, we capture the rectangle coordinates and add it to the list of bounding boxes.
+13. We return the list of bounding boxes after we do all the iterations.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I had to tweak the parameters for HOG (orient, pixels per cell and cells per block) along with spatial bin size and color histogram size.
+I had to tweak the parameters for HOG (orient, pixels per cell and cells per block) along with spatial bin resize size and color histogram bins.
 The HOG orient and pixels per cell particularly seemed to make the classifier more sensitive (as orient decreases and pixels decreases) or less sensitive (as orient increases and pixels increases).
 Eventually orient of 9, pixels per cell of 4 and cells per block of 2 seemed to give the best results.
 Along with (16, 16) spatial binning and 16 color histogram containers.